Carceral-Ecologies/Carceral-OSHA-Data/README.md

   * Sixth, 6_open_refine_JSON_cleaning_code is a text document that contains JSON code designed to be run in OpenRefine to clean the city, address, and establishment name information in the final dataset.
 While OpenRefine is very helpful ultimately this step could not accomplish the level of cleaning required.
 Thus in step 8 there is an additional file to run for cleaning address and facility name information.
 Future projects may want to skip the OpenRefine step and add additional cleaning steps to step 8, thus making the process slightly more parsimonious.
   * Seventh, at this point the dataset is for prisons in the US.
 This file subsets the data to California prisons only.
 We detail some of the issues comparing data across states in the [Wiki](https://github.com/Carceral-Ecologies/Caceral-OSHA-Data/wiki/Data-Quality).
   * Eighth, this file systematically cleans address and facility name information so identical facilities can be identified (the names of facilities do not appear to be standardized by OSHA.) and produces the final dataset in both long and wide formats.

-Within the 2_Data_Exploration_and_Analysis folder contains several files for preliminary data exploration.
-These files are incomplete and inprogress.

 ## Code of Conduct